delan/www.azabani.com/_posts/2020-10-03-output-version-control-for-static-sites.md

 ```

 Never skip the commands under `dry` + `examine` + `deploy` + `reject` based on modified times, even if there happens to be a file with one of those names in the site’s sources.
-`.PHONY:` isn’t yet in the [POSIX spec], but it has widespread support, including the GNU and OpenBSD implementations.
+`.PHONY:` isn’t yet in the [POSIX spec], but it has widespread support, including the GNU and OpenBSD versions.

 [POSIX spec]: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html